KlasBuhre/Buhrlang/README.md

 that are hard to overcome without introducing non-backward compatible changes.
 Such limitations include:
  - Data is mutable by default in C++, Java, C# etc.
- - Null pointer exceptions / segmentation faults.
+ - Null pointers.
  - Specific to C++: memory management is error-prone and there are implicit conversions between unrelated types.
- - Race conditions are common in concurrent applications.
+ - Race conditions in concurrent applications is a common problem.
  - Many languages have grown to be very complicated.

 Most of these limitations can be addressed from the beginning in a new language.
 Therefore, the goal was to design a simple, safe and concurrent language used for developing large server applications.
+Also, the language should look familiar to most developers and it should be easy to learn.

 -------------------------------------------------------------------------------
 Some features
 -------------------------------------------------------------------------------
  - Data is immutable by default
  - All pointers point to a valid object.
 There are no null pointers
- - Light-wight processes that act as objects
+ - Light-weight processes that act as objects
  - Type inference
  - Pattern matching
  - Classes and interfaces
  - Tagged unions (enumerations)
  - Generics

 -------------------------------------------------------------------------------
 The basics – hello world
 -------------------------------------------------------------------------------